Tuesday, December 16, 2008

 Technology in today's classroom is becoming more and more valuable.
 The generations are changing, and although I like to think of myself as decently technological, the truth is compared to the generation after me, I got nothing!
 I look at my cousins who are 6 and 8, and already they can navigate their way through the internet and know how to type in information - even if it's not not really "Typing."
 Because of this, technology is going to become an invaluable resource to the next generation classroom.

-outside of the classroom.
+As a current student, I know that technology has greatly influenced my learning.
+Classes today that don't have some sort of powerpoint presentation are almost unheard of.
+Teachers primarily use powerpoint in the classroom, but they expect for more technological use outside of the classroom.
 Most students cannot survive without their computer - all assignments must be typed these days.
 Not to mention the online research and the communication that takes place through online networks like Discovery or Blackboard.
 More and more technological use is being demanded of the teachers, and by the teachers.

 As a future teacher...
 I see my elementary classroom looking far different from the elementary classroom I remember being a student in.
 Depending on the financial well-being of a district, classrooms could become largely virtual.
 I think the use of technology will be vital in keeping student's attention, as more and more technology becomes common at home.
 Students will be more easily bored by the old ways of teaching, and possibly question the relevancy and currency of it.
 However, if technology can be incorporated in some way to the majority of what they study, their attention will be held better and it shows that the information does apply in a technological age.